What is Rotary?

 Another recently completed Community Service project is the Karrinyup Community Men's Shed, which is now flourishing and has become self sufficient.
 Other past projects include: Mooro Country Tours Project and a New Undercover Area for RDA Carine.

-Currently, the Rotary Club of Karrinyup has developed and administers the Stirling Farmers' Market, which can be found every Sunday morning at the City of Stirling Carpark.
+The Rotary Club of Karrinyup has developed and administers the Stirling Farmers' Market, which can be found every Sunday morning at the City of Stirling Carpark.
 As well as providing a great service bringing fresh local produce to the community, this is the fundraiser, which enables us to support so many worthwhile projects.

 Our current service projects include but are not limited to the following.